Preparing vulnerability curves

 cd hazimp_preprocessing/curve_data python create_vuln_xml.py

 This should generate a file called domestic_wind_vul_curves.xml in the working directory (hazimp_preprocessing/curve_data).
-This xml file can then be referenced in the Templates to run HazImp.
+This xml file can then be referenced in the Templates or a configuration file to run HazImp.